 - Tibial nerve

-- Common fibular nerve
+- Common fibular nerve (common peroneal nerve)

 The tibial and common fibular nerves are the most superficial of the contents of the popliteal fossa.
 They are both branches of the sciatic nerve.
-The common fibular nerve follows the biceps femoris tendon, running along the lateral margin of the popliteal fossa.
+The common fibular nerve follows the biceps femoris tendon, travelling along the lateral margin of the popliteal fossa.

-Clinical Relevance: Popliteal Aneurysm
+Clinical Relevance: Swelling in the Popliteal Fossa